lisabazdyreva/59826-big-trip-16/Readme.md

 ![Alt text](https://github.com/lisabazdyreva/big-trip/blob/master/.github/workflows/big-trip-list.png "Big Trip list of trip points")

 On the travel itinerary screen user can view the list of trip point in chronological order by default.
-Also you can sort trip points by price and by duration.
+Also you can sort trip points by price and by duration or add/remove them from favorites (star button).

 ![Alt text](https://github.com/lisabazdyreva/big-trip/blob/master/.github/workflows/big-trip-filtering.png "Big Trip filters for points")